medkhabt/Language_diversity_common_crawler/README.md

 # TODO
 - [ ] Map the lang abbreviation of testtextcat to the WET file language param.
 Not just with the wet files but with other language identification models so we can compare them.
 - [ ] Make sure to filter out the urls that can't be manually crawled.
+- [ ] Take in consideration the pages that are empty after boilerplate removal.
 - [X] get the graph of instances per language for each language model
 - [ ] get the graph of instances per language for the manual  curl.
 - [ ] get the diff btw manual curl and WET and look at the common features.
 - [ ] get the language detection ratio comparaison with and without the boilerplate removal
 - [ ] Check the amount of links that are no longer available.
+- [ ] Place the script.py in the command directory

 # PROBLEMS